FarahBaracat/farahbaracat.github.io/blog/_posts/2021-06-25-Sejnowski.md

 ANNs can be seen as a sub-category of SNN.
 In fact, a SNN can be reduced to a rate-based network in the "high firing-rate limit" (quoting the authors).

-The main question of the paper then is what kind of computation can we unlock if we manage to train SNN?
-What is the possible computation?
+One interesting question that was brought up in the paper is what kind of computation can we unlock if we manage to train SNN?
+What kind of computation becomes possible then?

 ---
 ## Main Contribution